jyn514/saltwater/README.md

 ## Running

 `cargo run` from top level directory.
-Anything without loops or function pointers should work.
-However, since there isn't a preprocessor, you need to declare library functions manually using the declarations from the manpage.

 Since varargs aren't implemented, you can't call `printf`.
 Additionally, since there's no preprocessor, you can't `#include <stdio.h>` and so can't call any function that requires a `FILE *`.
 This makes IO hard to do,